GoogleChrome/web.dev/src/site/content/en/blog/when-to-use-local-https/index.md

 ## Summary

 When developing locally, use `http://localhost` by default.
-Service Workers, web authentication APIs, and more, will work.
+Service Workers, Web Authentication API, and more will work.
 However, in the following cases, you'll need HTTPS for local development:

-- Setting Secure cookies
+- Setting Secure cookies in a consistent way across browsers
-- Debugging mixed-content debugging
+- Debugging mixed-content issues
 - Using HTTP/2 and later
-- Using some third-party libraries or APIs
+- Using third-party libraries or APIs that require HTTPS
 - Using a custom hostname

   <figure class="w-figure">